9 Research Communications

 9.8 How do I plan and promote my event?

-9.9 How can I get my work profiled on Laurier’s social media assets?
+9.9 How can I get my work profiled on Laurier’s social media accounts?

 9.10 Where can I find Laurier’s brand standards, official logos and brand narrative toolkit?